okta/okta-oidc-xamarin/README.md

 ## Usage Guide

+1. [Register a callback](#registering-callbacks) (via ActivityCustomUrlSchemeInterceptor on Android or CFBundleURLTypes and AppDelegate on iOS) to allow the browser to call back to your app after login.
+2. [Create an `OktaConfig`](#configuration-reference) by loading a configuration file or specifying configuration details in code.
+3. [Create an `OidcClient`](#oidcclient), passing in `this` (a reference to the current Android Activity or iOS ViewController) and the config object
+4. When a user wants to sign in, [call `SignInWithBrowserAsync`](#signinwithbrowserasync) on the OidcClient.
+This is an async function and must be awaited.
+5. Use the returned [`StateManager`](#statemanager) to get the access token and other login details.

+<!--
 For an overview of this library's features and authentication flows, check out [our developer docs](https://developer.okta.com/code/****).

-<!--
 TODO: Once the developer site provides code walkthroughs, update this with a bulleted list of possible flows.
 -->